Student Loan Options

 |$5,500||$2,000||$7,500||Senior||Up to $5,000|

 *Additional eligibility for Direct Loans exists for Independent Students or for Dependent students whose parent has been denied a Federal Parent (PLUS) Loan.
-For more information, please contact the Office of Scholarships and Financial Aid at (309) 457-2129 or email@example.com
+For more information, please email the Office of Student Financial Planning or call (309) 457-2129.

 Steps to Finalize your Federal Direct Student Loan

 - For new students, if you wish to accept the loan, indicate "yes" next to the award on your FA Assistance Letter.

 - Complete a Direct Loan Master Promissory Note at StudentLoans.gov.
 You will click the log in button and login using your newly created FSA ID and password.
 If you don't already have an FSA ID, you will be prompted to create one.
 You will choose "Complete Loan Agreement (MPN)" then "MPN for Subsidized/Unsubsidized Loans".
 Continue entering your information until the Promissory Note is signed and you receive an on-screen confirmation of completion.

 - Complete Entrance Counseling at StudentLoans.gov.
 You will sign in (or continue on from signing your Master Promissory Note) and click on "Complete Loan Counseling," then click on "Entrance Counseling."
 Continue reading the content and answering the questions until you see "Congratulations, you are finished".